alexsiegel127/league-of-legends-match-prediction/README.md

 This project is licensed under the MIT License - See the LICENSE file for details.

 # Contact
-Alex Siegel - https://www.linkedin.com/in/alexsiegel127/ | alexsiegel127@gmail.com
+Alex Siegel: https://www.linkedin.com/in/alexsiegel127/ | alexsiegel127@gmail.com

 Project Link: [League of Legends Match Prediction](https://github.com/alexsiegel127/league-of-legends-match-prediction)